Left is behind JNU violence, claim BJP leaders after police name 9 students for attacks at hostel

 For nearly three months, many JNU students have been protesting against the decision of the administration to increase hostel fees.
 The protests had gathered momentum in the days before the attacks as the registration process for the winter semester began.

-Crime Branch DCP Joy Trikey claimed that last week’s violence began because the JNU Students’ Union, Students Front of India, All India Students Federation, All India Students Association and Democratic Students Federation were against the university’s decision to begin online registration of students for winter semester from January 1 to January 5.
+Crime Branch DCP Joy Tirkey claimed that last week’s violence began because the JNU Students’ Union, Students Front of India, All India Students Federation, All India Students Association and Democratic Students Federation were against the university’s decision to begin online registration of students for winter semester from January 1 to January 5.

 On Sunday, the Delhi Police had filed two FIRs against Ghosh and several others based on the events that had taken place between January 1 and 4 based on complaints lodged by the JNU administration.
 These were registered while a mob attack was underway at JNU on Sunday.